TERREMEMBER/znbase/docs/content/latest/reference/configuration/yugabyted.md

 ##### --config *config-file*

-The path to the configuration file of the yugabyted server that needs to be stopped.
+The path to the configuration file of the ZNbased server that needs to be stopped.

 ##### --data_dir *data-directory*